 We are working hard to keep businesses informed about the latest Brexit Developments.
 Our Brexit timeline helps you keep track of the latest announcements and major milestones over the course of the negotiations.

-This section provides guides on the EU Settlement Scheme and the UK’s future points-based immigration system.
+This section provides guides on the EU Settlement Scheme and the UK’s points-based immigration system.
 Find out more information on how Brexit impacts your staff, your business’ future recruitment of EU nationals, and the ability to move citizens to and from the UK and the EU for work.

 The GBCC has created a series of Brexit checklists covering a range of topics to help businesses in their preparations for the UK’s departure from the EU.